31g33k0/jsonReadSD/README.md

 ## 📝 Notes

-- The device will automatically attempt to connect to any network listed in `credentials.json`
+- The device will automatically attempt to connect to the accessible network with the best RSSI listed in `credentials.json`
-- The first matching network will be used
 - The SD card must remain inserted while the device is powered on (not sure)

 ## 📜 License